 Originally from the Chicago, Illinois, area, Quinton has spent his life in Nebraska.
 Quinton enjoys reading and drinking coffee, listening to music, and getting involved in politics and activism.
 Quinton is committed to making the world a better place!

-Ellie Jose, a Cincinnati native, is a current student at Yale University studying environmental sciences.
+Ellie Jose, a Cincinnati native, is a current student at Yale University studying environmental science.
 She graduated from Clark Montessori with a passion for ameliorating abused natural areas and strengthening environmental policy.
 Since then, Ellie has increased her presence in gun-sense groups and other political organizations.
-She is determined to use her voice for good: spreading awareness about social, political, and economic injustices and advocating for underrepresented communities are just some of the ways.
+She campaigned with the Washington State Democrats leading up to the 2020 election and is a recent member of the Yale Chapter of Every Vote Counts.
 Ellie is also an avid Ultimate Frisbee and competitive steelpan player!

 Regional Organizing Director - NE Ohio